learn-co-students/careers-linkedin-v-000/README.md

 1. A profile photo
 2. Include your industry and location
-3. Have an up-to-date current position listed- with a description
+3. Have an up-to-date current position listed, with a description (indicate that you are a full-time student of web development if that is the case)
+4. A summary section that describes a bit about your past and how you discovered web development.
-4. Also include two previous positions
+5. At least two previous positions
-5. Your skills (with a minimum of 3)
+6. Your skills (with a minimum of 3)
-6. Education
+7. Education
-7. And at least 50 connections
+8. And at least 50 connections

 ## Key LinkedIn Components You Need to Know About